Spread the love

 Decision #4: Have a Decided Heart

-As he turned his gaze over to Ponder, Columbus handed over a scrap of paper, stressing the importance of having faith and maintaining a clear vision.
+Columbus then turned to Ponder, handed him a scrap of paper, and reminded him of the importance of having faith and sticking to a clear vision.

 Criticism, condemnation, and complaint are creatures of the wind.
 They come and go on the wasted breath of lesser beings and have no power over me. — CHRISTOPHER COLUMBUS